adrien-repo/adrien-repo.github.io/README.md

 # adrien-repo.github.io
-Reader is a RRS reader
+Reader is a newsreader that get article from RSS and keep text only via readability